OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 - It's harder to work with keys (versus certificates) since you must extract the key from the certificate.
 Extraction is a minor inconvenience in Java and .Net, but it's uncomfortable in Cocoa/CocoaTouch and OpenSSL.
 - The key is static and may violate key rotation policies.
+- Some service providers generate new keys upon renewal.
 - It's not possible to anonymize the public keys.

 #### Hash